-4.7 Final Notification
+4.7 Final Notification and Notice of Draft ESR

-The Final Notification will be sent to all municipal, provincial, and federal government officials, government agencies, First Nations communities, and potentially affected and interested persons as presented in Section 4.1 to Section 4.6 (see Appendix A-1 for the contact lists).
-This notification will indicate that the draft ESR is complete and the review period is commencing.
-A notification will be placed in local newspapers and copies of the draft ESR will be made available for review online and in hardcopy at multiple locations.
-The Final Notification will also provide instructions on how to fully participate in the Class EA process.
+The Final Notification (Notice of Completion of Draft ESR) was sent to all municipal, provincial, and federal government officials, government agencies, First Nations communities, and potentially affected and interested persons as presented in Section 4.1 to Section 4.6 (see Appendix A-1 for the contact lists) on November 16, 2017.
+This notification will indicated that the draft ESR was complete and the review period would commence on November 17, 2018 and be complete on December 15, 2017.
+A notification was also placed in the local newspaper, and placed on the project websites.

+Copies of the draft ESR were available for review in hardcopy at the following locatons: